kcrary/istari/docs/files.md

 lemmas, reductions, and whatever else the user puts into the registry.
 However, library files **do not** contain IML code, such as tactics.

-Thus IML code and Istari content must be loaded separately:
+Thus Istari content and IML code must be loaded separately:

-- To read, compile, and execute an IML file:

-      Ctrl.use "[filename]";

-  Alternatively:

-      Ctrl.import "[filename]";

-  Import is like use, except that the same file can only be imported once.
-Subsequent imports of the same file have no effect.

 - To load an Istari file: